lucianolasala/Ornithodoros_ticks_ENM/O_turicata/Calibration_area/Calibration_area.md

 ## Calibration area
->This area consist of ecoregions in area of interest where *O. turicata* has been recorded.
+> Calibration area (M) consist of ecoregions in area of interest where *O. turicata* has been recorded.

 ### Load required packages

 ```r
 if(!require(tidyverse)){
   install.packages("tidyverse")